suchipi/yavascript/README.md

 YavaScript exists as an alternative to bash scripts.
 Instead of writing scripts using shell syntax and running them with bash, you write them in JavaScript and run them with YavaScript.

-At only ~4MB and with no dependencies, YavaScript is easy to install or include in a Docker image.
+At only ~4MB and with no dependencies (not even Node.js), YavaScript is easy to install or include in a Docker image.
 As such, it's suitable for use in all the places you would use shell scripts now.
 It's a great fit for those sort of "environment-level infrastructure" scripts that every Git repo ends up needing, like "build the app", "pull the latest docker images", "install/use the correct versions of languages and tools", etc.

 YavaScript has built-in APIs for all the things you'd normally want to do in a bash script, such as: